maxpastor/dreambooth/README.md

 Attempt to make Dreambooth work on less than 16Go AWS G4 & P3 instances (Nvidia T4 and P100 GPUs)

-Update: It works using the script that I provided, on a Sagemaker Notebook
+Update: It works on a Sagemaker Notebook, using the script that I provided.

 TODO:

+- Make it work on a Notebook in sagemaker ✅
 - Container for the training
 - Try to make it compatible with Sagemaker for training and inference
 -  Cloudformation template to deploy the MLOps pipeline (Step Function workflow)